-- Serving and assisting patients with meals
+- Serving and aiding patients with meals

-- Transporting patients to other rooms
+- Transferring patients to other rooms

 CNA DiplomasUnlike some other licensed nurses, certified nursing assistants do not need to earn a college degree.
-CNA instruction can be acquired at community colleges or at Yuma AZ vocational or trade schools.
-The length of the training program can take anywhere from just one to 3 months, leading to either a certificate or a diploma.
-Within the 1987 Nursing Home Reform Act, students are mandated to have at least 75 hours of instruction, 16 of which must be clinical or "hands-on" training hours.
-Keep in mind that this is the minimum amount of instruction directed and that every state has its specific requirements.
-So it's important to make certain that the course you enroll in not only complies with the federal requirements, but likewise those for the state where you will be practicing.
-One tip is to check with the health or nursing board for your state to make certain that the education is state approved.
-Along with the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there may be other prerequisites as well.
+CNA education can be obtained at community colleges or at Yuma AZ vocational or trade schools.
+The duration of the instruction can take anywhere from just one to 3 months, leading to either a certificate or a diploma.
+Within the 1987 Nursing Home Reform Act, students are mandated to receive at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
+Keep in mind that this is the minimum amount of instruction required and that every state has its specific prerequisites.
+So it's crucial to make sure that the training program you enroll in not only satisfies the federal requirements, but likewise those for the state where you will be practicing.
+One suggestion is to get in touch with the health or nursing board for your state to make certain that the education is state approved.
+In addition to the training, each state mandates a passing score on a competency test for certification.
+Depending on the state, there may be additional requirements as well.

-CNA Online Schools
+Online CNA Schools

-Should You Become a CNA?
+Should You Become a Certified Nursing Assistant?

 Things to Ask CNA Training Programs